samchon/shopping-backend/docs/ERD.md

 By the way, please note that just because the `shopping_order_publishes` record exists, it does not mean that the payment has been completed.
 Of course, with "credit cards" and "Google Pay", payment application and payment occur at the same time.
-However, there are often cases where payment is made after the payment application, such as "bank transfer" or "virtual account payment".
+However, there are some cases where payment is made after the payment application, such as "bank transfer" or "virtual account payment".
 Therefore, to see the completion of payment, be sure to check the `paid_at` property.